 International, Study Abroad and Exchange applicants

-International students are advised to speak to a student advisor in the Arts Student Centre.
+International students are advised to speak to a student advisor in the Arts and Music Student Centre.

 This unique subject allows Bachelor of Arts students studying any major to participate in an internship experience at one of a wide range of organsiations and institutions.
 This subject gives students real-world experience through the application and development of skills they have gained while studying their degree.
 It is a chance to make connections with employers and better understand the roles that will be available after graduation, and gain information that will assist with future career decisions.
 This subject involves completion of an 80 hour work placement and written assessment.

 - Organising a placement for the Arts internship subject (550kb Word doc)